13 Ways to Get Known in Your Industry

 3. Know what makes you different

 Obsessing over how people understand how to buy and what makes you unique can mean the difference in your sales growth as it means you’re more talked about and more referrable.
 The author of Known, Mark Schaeffer says, 'The key to finding your remarkability is to think about what makes you surprising, interesting or novel'.
 Otherwise, you’re vanilla and blending into the noise of sameness.
-Don’t be the same, be different.
+Don’t be the same.
+Be different.

 4. Be interested